Gabija is passionate about traveling and writing. In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 What Do These Numbers Show Us?

 Scientists from the University of Dundee state that "Iceland's glaciers are melting faster than they can recover".
 That means that the melting rate, which usually happens during the summer, is substantially higher than recovery during the winter months.
-And climate change, of course, plays a vital role in this process.
+In fact, as soon as 150 years from now there could be no glaciers left in Iceland.
+And climate change, of course, plays a critical role in this process.

-It's 2019.
 The carbon dioxide levels have reached a new record high, despite the efforts of the Global Carbon Project, governments, and organizations.
-The planet stands in danger for droughts, food shortages, fires, storms, and other disasters that come hand in hand with the climate crisis.
+Temperatures everywhere are rising, with summers reaching warmer and warmer limits.
+The planet as it stands is in danger of droughts, food shortages, fires, storms, and other disasters that come hand in hand with the climate crisis.

-Iceland is one of the countries where people can see the tragic consequences of climate change unfolding before their eyes.
-Local people notice a huge difference in the appearance of glaciers from decade to decade.
-Ironically, the same melting glaciers are also a reason for over-tourism in Iceland as many tourists from all over the world come to witness them before they're gone.
+Iceland is one of the countries where people can see the tragic consequences of climate change unfolding before their very eyes.
+Local people are noticing a huge difference in the appearance of glaciers from decade to decade.
+Ironically, the same melting glaciers are also a reason for over-tourism in Iceland, as many tourists from all over the world come to witness them before they're gone.

 What Is Iceland Doing to Fight the Global Warming Crisis?